 - Recipients: Social Security may have first come about to help retirees enjoy their golden years but it quickly expanded to aid others in need.
 Today, about 52% of Social Security is paid out to retired workers, 15% goes to workers who have been permanently disabled, and the last 33% goes to survivors and dependents of recipients.
 Surprisingly, about 20% of beneficiaries are under 62 years old due to dependent benefits.

 - Decrease: Where Social Security will be in 20-odd years from now has been a pretty big concern for financial analysts, economists, people nearing retirement, and people just entering the workforce.
 Using data collected in 1955, it is believed that there were close to 9 workers putting money into Social Security through their taxes for every 1 beneficiary that needed the program.
 Today, that 9:1 ratio has plummeted below 3:1; the population trend suggests that by 2030, it will be 2:1.
 There are only two ways to correct this decrease in workers-compared-to-beneficiaries: take much more from peoples’ wages or give significantly less to beneficiaries.

 What the Trivia Tells Us

 Other than imparting some interesting wisdom on you, the reader, the aforementioned five Social Security facts tell us about the importance of the program, how many people it actually affects, and how complicated it can become when all things are considered.
 The system can be so overwhelming, it is estimated that at least 3 out of every 5 people who file for Social Security on their own will be initially denied, with a smaller number successfully appealing or refiling.
-If Social Security claims are something you need to be concerned about soon, allow Disability Action Advocates and our Las Vegas Social Security Disability attorneys to help you navigate the procedure from start to finish.
+If Social Security claims are something you need to be concerned about soon, allow Disability Action Advocates and our Las Vegas Social Security Disability representatives to help you navigate the procedure from start to finish.